germangar/whook/README.md

 position or pos - goes to a position of the given value.
 Use a positive value for Long and a negative value for Short.<br>
 close - closes the position (position 0 also does it).<br>
 limit:[customID]:[price] - Combined with buy/sell commads creates a limit order.
 CustomID is a order identification you can use to cancel the order with another alert.
 The three fields must be separated by a colon with no spaces<br>
+cancel:[customID] - Cancels a limit order by its customID.
+The symbol is required in the order.

 * Quantities:<br>
 [value] - quantity in base currency.
 Just the number without any extra character.
 Base currency is the coin you're trading.<br>